Japanese influence on Korean culture: Popular culture

 In 2001, the relationship between South Korea and Japan gradually improved.
 In the same year, the Japanese ministry of Education passes an application submitted by the Japanese imperialist Association, saying that Japanese textbooks were too self-critical, self-tortured, and degraded for Japanese imperialism.
 The textbook should be revised to cultivate Japanese national pride.
 This action angered China and South Korea.
 Since then, Japan has not changed the textbook anymore.
 South Korea said they will not implement the last step to lift the ban on Japanese culture in 2002 until the problem is solved.

-Japanese culture has also had a strong influence on Korean music and dance.
-Several K-pop Idols have said they have found inspiration in Japanese adult videos on how to act sexy in performances.

 Comic and animation

-In 1998, Korea lifted the ban on Japanese pop culture, Japanese animation officially legalized in Korea.
+In 1998, Korea lifted the ban on Japanese pop culture, and Japanese animation officially legalized in Korea.
 Japan and Korea achieved a low price on television through the co-production of comics.
-In the late 1980s, Korea learned the technical know-how of Japanese manga through cooperation, and the level of TV animation increased rapidly.
+In the late 1980s, Korea learned the technical know-how of Japanese manga through cooperation, and the level of television animation increased rapidly.
 By reducing the Japanese flavor of animation and adding Korean local elements, Korean comics have been created and arranged into TV animations.
 Animation are consumed as a lifestyle, and not only for children and teenager, but also for young people and even older.